zynewave/podium-library/Guides/podium-guide.md

 If you prefer to have one file for each arrangement you work on, you can choose to create a new project each time you start on a new arrangement.
 However, in the content panel you have the option to create multiple arrangements in a single project.

 If after loading a project you see a sound that has a red icon in the list, it indicates a "missing" sound, meaning that the linked sound file could not be loaded.
 This can happen if you have moved the sound file or have renamed file folders.
 To relink missing sounds to their sound files you can select one or more missing sounds in the list, right-click the selection and use the **Search for Missing Sounds in Folder...** command.
 Podium will search for the missing files in the folder you specify.
 Note that this method will not work if you have renamed the sound files.
-In that case you should select **Properties** for the missing sound, and use the **Relink file...** button in the **Sound Properties** dialog.
+In that case you should select **Properties** for the missing sound, and use the **Link file...** button in the **Sound Properties** dialog.

 ### <a name="toc.contentmenu"></a>2.6.4. [](#project.contentmenu)Content Menu